How to structure a thesis

 The golden rule of writing an effective introduction is to do it in the end.
 Only after you finish all sections and know all the content, you can start working on the introduction.
 It is one of the opening sections of the paper, in case it contradicts the content or represents some wrong information about it, your work is compromised.
 So, be attentive to details when you deal with the introduction.
 Carefully select the sentence for every paragraph, make it easily readable, and informative.

 Since research is not an artistic work, you cannot pose a rhetorical question in your introduction and keep the suspense until the conclusion section.

+Lterature review is another important section in a thesis structure.
+Here, you should overview existing literature on the chosen topic.
 Every piece of text, idea, quote, should be cited properly in your paper.
+Make sure to check our guide on how to do a literature review to nails this thesis chapter.
 Depending on the style of formatting you are given (MLA, APA, etc.), the citations will look differently.
 So, the sources you refer to in the text, as well as the arguments you used to back up personal statements need to be displayed in the literature review and cited in the text.
 It is probably one of the most daunting tasks when it comes to thesis writing.
 However, if you treat this carelessly, the paper can be jeopardized by plagiarism.

 Have you used any special tools?
 Were there any obstacles on your way to collect the data?
-Everything related to gathering the ground for your research, all tools and equipment are presented in this section.
-From reading it the audience should understand that you did your best to apply as many resources to study the topic in depth.
+Everything related to gathering the ground for your research, all tools and equipment are presented in this thesis section.
+From reading methodology in dissertation, the audience should understand that you did your best to apply as many resources to study the topic in depth.